Denperidge-Redpencil/semantic-docs/README.md

 ## Should this be used?

 ### Pros:
-- While currently implemented for GitHub, adapting this for a different host should require minimal effort.
-- No Javascript needed!
+- No Javascript nor server needed!
 The content will be displayed immediately with no client-side nor server-side rendering required.
+- While currently implemented for GitHub, adapting this for a different host should require minimal effort, as as good as all GitHub specific code is separated in a different file.
-- Using [Repository Webhooks](https://docs.github.com/en/rest/webhooks) the documentation would automatically update whenever changed.
+- Using [Repository Webhooks](https://docs.github.com/en/rest/webhooks) the documentation can automatically be updated whenever changed.
 - The url changes depending on which documentation you select (although that not being the case in the current docs could also be fixed over time).

 ### Cons: